 Adding a member to an SMSF: Pros and cons

-While SMSFs are considered family friendly, family members still have disputes, get divorced or separate with their spouses and may not get along well with each other.
+While SMSFs are considered family-friendly, family members still have disputes, get divorced or separate from their spouses, and may not get along well with each other.
 Indeed, adding children to an SMSF may result in the children outvoting their parents unless appropriate prior planning is implemented.

 There are also a number of strategies and documents that can be implemented to minimise risk.
 Generally, we don’t recommend adding more members to an SMSF unless there is some material advantage in doing so and appropriate prior planning is implemented.
 This article focuses on the key considerations and strategies to minimise risk.

 For SMSFs with individual trustees, before adding any member, we strongly recommend moving to a sole purpose corporate trustee.
 There are many compelling reasons why a corporate trustee is far more superior than individual trustees.
 Moreover, where an existing company acts as an SMSF corporate trustee and also acts in one or more other capacities, it is recommended that a sole purpose corporate trustee be appointed for the SMSF.
 Otherwise, the new member may become involved in the company’s other activities.

 Having got this out of the way, we will now proceed on the basis that a sole purpose corporate trustee will be used before admitting a member.